Easy quantum groups: 5b. Singletons and pairings

 In any case, the discussion here is quite elementary, using the known generation results for groups and quantum groups, and the next step is that of going beyond this, with something closer to the Idel-Wolf theorem.
 Now in order to get started here, the first observation is that the Idel-Wolf theorem tells us that the following map is surjective:

 But with this in hand, we can transpose everything, and we are led to a functional analytic formulation of the Idel-Wolf theorem, involving a map as follows:

 For quantum groups, however, things are quite tricky, due to noncommutativity, and formulating something which looks plausible is not an easy task, requiring some good imagination.
-We will be back to this in chapter 7 below, when talking half-liberation, the amount of noncommutativity there being substantially lower, allowing us to formulate some potential decomposition results, in the spirit of the Idel-Wolf theorem.
+We will be back to this in chapter 7 below, when talking half-liberation, with the amount of noncommutativity there being substantially lower.